All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Mounjaro affect hormones in women?

-Tirzepatide does not directly alter estrogen, progesterone, or testosterone levels.
-However, significant weight loss changes the hormonal environment.
+Tirzepatide doesn't directly alter estrogen, progesterone, or testosterone levels.
+But significant weight loss changes the hormonal environment.
 Fat tissue produces estrogen, so losing fat can lower estrogen levels.
 Weight loss improves insulin sensitivity, which can lower androgen levels in women with PCOS.
 These are indirect effects of the weight loss, not direct drug effects.

 Can I take Mounjaro while on hormone replacement therapy?